gbsr/52-weeks-of-code/README.md

 # 52 Weeks of Code

-52 Weeks of Code is my attempt to ship one small coding project every week for a year.
+52 Weeks of Code is my attempt to ship one small coding project every week(ish) for a year.

 The challenge is about consistency, experimentation, and learning by doing.
 It doesn’t matter if a project is tiny, experimental, unfinished, or overly ambitious.
 The point is to build, ship, learn, repeat, and improve through iteration.